damhau/teamsstatus/README.md

 12/08/2022 13:03:21 - Activity: Not in a call
 ```

-> you should be able to change your presence to "do not disturb" in Teams and the light should turn to red.
+> You should be able to change your presence to "do not disturb" in Teams and the light should turn to red.

 ### Windows - Install a Service

-- download nssm from https://github.com/EBOOZ/TeamsStatus/raw/main/nssm.exe and copy it to %userprofile%\AppData\Local\TeamsStatus
+- Download nssm from https://github.com/EBOOZ/TeamsStatus/raw/main/nssm.exe and copy it to %userprofile%\AppData\Local\TeamsStatus
-- start a elevated PowerShell prompt, browse to %userprofile%\AppData\Local\TeamsStatus and run the following command:
+- Start a elevated PowerShell prompt, browse to %userprofile%\AppData\Local\TeamsStatus and run the following command:
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 Unblock-File .\Get-TeamsStatus.ps1